 - 19. Tie wrap the remaining bottom portion of the coax cables to the bottom mast. - 20.
-Close the equipment box and secure the box by covering any holes with filament tape to prevent moisture and rodents from entering. - Note: The antenna may be lowered by slightly lifting up the base and moving it towards the perimeter.
+Close the equipment box and test the system before leaving the site. - Note: The antenna may be lowered by slightly lifting up the base and moving it towards the perimeter.
 It may be desirable to put flagging around the perimeter of the stakes or around the entire area.
 Be sure to pick up all flagging, tape, and other debris when removing the equipment.